 - 1 teaspoon sea salt

 - ½ cup dark chocolate chips or cacao nibs

 - ¼ cup peanut butter

 - 2 teaspoons vanilla

 - In a smaller bowl, mix the coconut nectar, banana, coconut oil, peanut butter, and vanilla.
-Alternatively, throw it all into a blender or food processor and blitz it.
-Add the wet ingredients to the dry ones, and mix em up.
-You'll probably need to get in there with your hands and mush everything together.
+Alternatively, add to a blender or food processor and blitz it.

-- Press into your baking sheet and bake at 350F for 25-30 minutes, or until golden brown around the edges and firm to the touch.
-If you under- or over-bake them they'll crumble, so just don't do either.
+- Press into the prepared baking dish and bake at 180°C (350°F) for 25-30 minutes, or until just golden brown around the edges and firm to the touch.